danwflynn/reversi/README.txt

 tiles because it is an equilateral hexagon.
 The constructor uses this make the board the proper size with the first ring of tiles around the center initialized to alternating black and white tiles with the rest as empty tiles.
 There is no start game method as the game can be played the instant that it is constructed.
+Initiating the GUI is shown above.

 How to pass a turn:
 model.pass();

-This will pass whoever turn it is.
+This will pass the current player's turn.
 There is a counter to see if 2 passes have been made in a row.
 2 passes in a row ends the game.
 There is no need to check if there are no valid moves because the players will be forced to pass anyway because any illegal move will throw the proper exceptions.
 There is a field in the model (TileType turn) that keeps track of who's turn it is.
 This field will switch back and forth between black and white whenever somebody passes or places a tile.